MethodAtlas

 "Do I need an experiment?"
 Not necessarily, but unconfoundedness is required.
 Causal forests work with both experimental and observational data, as long as treatment is independent of potential outcomes conditional on XX.
 They are most credible with experimental data.

-"How is this different from subgroup regressions?"
+"How is this approach different from subgroup regressions?"
 Subgroup analysis requires pre-specified subgroups.
 Causal forests discover relevant subgroups from the data and handle complex interactions that would be difficult to specify manually.
 The trade-off is interpretability.
 For estimating an average treatment effect with ML-assisted confounding control, see double/debiased machine learning.

 "Can I use causal forests for policy targeting?"
 Yes.
 If you estimate τ^(x)\hat{\tau}(x) for each person, you can target treatment to those with the largest predicted benefits.
 This application is called optimal treatment assignment or personalized policy learning.